What is credit card travel insurance?

 • You can continue to receive complimentary cover as you get older (subject to the policy’s upper age limit), compared to standalone policies that tend to get more expensive as you age.

-Cons to complimentary credit card travel insurance
+Cons of complimentary credit card travel insurance

 • The card may charge higher annual fees and interest than a card with no complimentary insurance.

-• The cover will vary depending on the card and it may be lower than what you can get with a standalone policy.
+• The cover will vary depending on the card and may be lower than what you can get with a standalone policy.

-What’s on offer with credit card travel insurance and whether it’s a good option will depend on the travel insurance policy and your circumstances.
-Make sure you check the list of events that are and aren’t covered and what the policy limits are.
 If you don’t think you’ll have enough coverage or you won’t be covered for the events you want, you may want to consider buying a standalone travel insurance policy.

 • where you are travelling